Jatin-Mehra119/Loan-Approval/README.md

 ## Final Model Submission

-For the final submission, the **Bagging Classifier** was selected and used to generate the predictions.
+For the final submission, the **Stacking Classifier** was selected and used to generate the predictions.
 This model achieved the highest performance and was used for the final `submission.csv`.

 ## Performance Metrics